Skip to Main Content

 Not only is divorce difficult, but it can be very expensive

-The IRS allows taxpayers to allocate these payments in any agreed upon manner as long as an explanation for the allocation is attached to the tax return when it is filed.
-The distribution laws in your client’s state may dictate the allocation of these payments.
+The IRS allows taxpayers to allocate these payments in any agreed-upon manner as long as an explanation for the allocation is attached to the tax return when it is filed.
+The distribution laws in your state may dictate the allocation of these payments.
 The payments will likely have to be allocated equally to each spouse if the divorce is in a community property state and the tax payments were made with community funds.
 The laws for equitable distribution states may require that any estimated tax payments be divided among spouses in proportion to each spouse’s separate tax liability.

 Please visit our visit our Matrimonial and Divorce Advisory Solutions resource page for more timely divorce planning content.